moshanATucsd/dx/docs/5-tutorials/1-get-started/index.md

 Click deploy to launch your instance!

-> This tutorial will consume about 6 minutes of your 1,000 free-tier computing minutes.
+> This tutorial will consume about 6 minutes of your 1,000 Free Tier computing minutes.
 Don't forget to stop and destroy your instance.

 Launching an instance takes about five minutes as it boots up a dedicated instance, prepares your environment, and adds your data.
 When it's ready for use, its status will show to `Running`

 <img src="https://s3.amazonaws.com/assets.tenzar.com/docs/instance-running-status.png" width="100" alt="running instance"/>
 <br/>

 #### Destroying your instance

 Now that you've seen how easy it is to launch an instance with data and a computing environment, you can destroy it.

 <center>
   <img src="https://s3.amazonaws.com/assets.tenzar.com/docs/instance-destroy.png" width="500" alt="destroy instance"/>